pengovbr/pen-docs/docs/source/TRAMITA.GOV.BR/MANUAIS_PERFIS/Gestao_do_portal/CREDITOS.rst

 * Oscar Henrique Carneiro de Oliveira

-*Caderno do PEN: Manual do Supervisor Tramita GOV.BR.
+*Caderno do PEN: Manual do Gestor do Portal.
 Brasília, 2025.*